December 14, 1998, Albanian–Yugoslav border ambush: Prelude

-The Kosovo conflict escalated over the summer of 1998.
+The Kosovar conflict escalated over the summer of 1998.
 The KLA increasingly took to smuggling weapons and supplies from Albania across the border into Kosovo.
 In September, Yugoslav officials stated that 90 militants had been killed while attempting to illegally cross the border since January of that year.
 The Yugoslav Defense Ministry reported that 947 rifles, 161 light machine guns, 33 mortars, 55 mines, 3,295 hand grenades, and almost 350,000 rounds of ammunition had been confiscated over the same period.

 In October 1998, Milošević and U.S. envoy Richard Holbrooke reached an agreement to temporarily end the fighting, whereby Yugoslavia would halve the number of troops and police personnel stationed in Kosovo.
 The agreement came after Holbrooke convinced the KLA to consider negotiations with Belgrade while making it clear to Milošević that failing to find a peaceful solution to the conflict would lead to a NATO bombing campaign against Serbia.
 The agreement required Yugoslavia to let Kosovo Verification Mission (KVM) observers enter Kosovo to ensure that the Yugoslavs were abiding by their commitment to withdraw thousands of soldier and police officers from the province.
 Small-scale clashes continued, and by December, over 1,000 people had been killed and more than 300,000 displaced in the fighting.